ssteinbuss/IDSA-Rulebook/documentation/1. Introduction/1_Introduction.md

 These principles provide the foundation for trusted data sharing and for the consequent development of data-driven services and business models.

-IDSA specifies foundational requirements and implementable reference architectures that enable organisations of all sizes and sectors to offer, discover, negotiate, and consume data-sharing arrangements for their digital assets.
+IDSA specifies foundational requirements and implementable reference architectures that enable organizations of all sizes and sectors to offer, discover, negotiate, and consume data-sharing arrangements for their digital assets.

 ### The purpose and scope of the Rulebook